 The benefits of moving to the cloud and having increased flexibility and scalability make it difficult to keep diagrams up to date, especially given that cloud environments are often complex and frequently changing.
-The ability to maintain accurate documentation was practically impossible—until now, with the help of Lucidchart Cloud Insights, a new cloud visualization solution by Lucidchart.
+The ability to maintain accurate documentation was practically impossible—until now, with the help of Lucidscale, a new cloud visualization solution by Lucid.

 Keeping cloud architecture diagrams up-to-date is a difficult task.
-Lucidchart Cloud Insights make it fast and easy to maintain accurate diagrams, without the hassle of manual work.
+Lucidscale make it fast and easy to maintain accurate diagrams, without the hassle of manual work.

 “It’s essential that everyone on our team has up-to-date visibility into the networks,” said Toby Foss at Informatica.
-“Lucidchart Cloud Insights allows us to get everyone on the same page by replacing static drawings with up-to-date diagrams of our existing systems.”
+“Lucidscale allows us to get everyone on the same page by replacing static drawings with up-to-date diagrams of our existing systems.”

 - Infrastructure engineers during incident response